sairaghavak/concepts-of-angular2/README.md

 # ConceptsOfAngular2

 This project will try to illustrate the concepts of angular2.
 And the project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.1.
+This app is available here: [https://sairaghavak.github.io/concepts-of-angular2](https://sairaghavak.github.io/concepts-of-angular2/)

 ## Prerequisites